chengwhk/decentralised-banking/README.md

 # Opening the Project

 - Start Ganache and Quickstart a workspace.
 Ganache ables us to interact with the blockchain and run the simulation.
 If you want to know more about Ganache, visit their website, here: https://www.trufflesuite.com/ganache.
 - Open Terminal of your choice.
 Check if you have properly downloaded the Node.js by tpying "node -v".
-Check if tou have properly downloaded truffle by typing "truffle version"
+Check if you have properly downloaded truffle by typing "truffle version"
 - Open the project up.
 If you're cloning the project tpye in "git clone https://github.com/chengwhk/decentralised-banking.git".
 If you're downloading the project into a zip file, you will need to open the project up manually in terminal.
 - Type "npm install" into terminal to download additional files for project.
 - Run the project by typing "npm run start" into terminal.
 This should open a localhost website.